swiyu-admin-ch/didtoolbox-java/README.md

             Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore.
 This CLI parameter should always be used exclusively alongside all the other --jks-* CLI parameters --method-version, -m
-            Defines the did:tdw specification version to use when generating a DID log.
-Currently supported is only 'did:tdw:0.3'
+            Defines the DID method specification version to use when generating a DID log.
+Case-insensitive.
+Valid values: 'did:tdw:0.3', 'did:webvh:1.0'
-            Default: did:tdw:0.3
+            Default: did:webvh:1.0
           --primus-credentials, -p
             A safely stored credentials file required when using (signing/verifying) keys available in the Securosys Primus (HSM) Keystore.
 It should feature a quartet of the following properties: securosys_primus_host, securosys_primus_port, securosys_primus_user and